 There's no way I'm going all the way back to Queens to pick up my stuff.
 I'm not even prepared to walk to Sephora or the drugstore to buy replacements for all my precious products.
 My friend and I are in for the night, and I'm just going to have to make do.

 Bar soap is normally too drying to use on the face.
-But according to Rouleau, you can easily hack your hotel soap into a gentle cleanser by sudsing some in your hand and adding a bit of body lotion.
-"The lotion has emollients that will counteract the drying, foaming properties from their soap," she says.
+However, according to Rouleau, you can easily hack your hotel soap into a gentle cleanser by sudsing some in your hand and adding a bit of body lotion.
+"The lotion has emollients that will counteract the drying, foaming properties from the soap," she says.
 Voila!
 Now you don't have to go to bed with your makeup on.

 Traveling tends to take a toll on the lips, especially if you're switching climates.
-I always tote a little pot of Sara Happ's The Lip Scrub in Brown Sugar ($24) when I travel.
+I always tote a little pot of Sara Happ's The Lip Scrub ($24) in Brown Sugar when I travel.
 But in a pinch, wetting a toothbrush and gently running the bristles over your lips works just as well.
 The brush helps physically slough off any dead skin or flakiness, leaving the lips super smooth.

 My spot treatments are my lifeblood, but I was at a loss for how to create one out of my hotel room products.
 For this, Rouleau says to raid the mini bar.
 "The goal with any blemish is to dry out the infection to get it to heal more quickly," she says.
 A dab of vodka will do just that.
-"On clean skin, dip a Q-tip into the vodka, apply directly onto a blemish, and let dry," says Rouleau.
+"On clean skin, dip a Q-tip into the vodka, apply directly onto a blemish, and let it dry," says Rouleau.
 "Cheers to clear skin!"

 Want more creative beauty hacks?
 Check out five lazy-girl hair hacks models always use!